TheEdoRan/theedoran/README.md

-Currently maintaining open source libraries and working on a 🎸🎵 project. 👀
+Currently maintaining open source libraries and working on some projects. 👀